SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Notifications/notification-types.md

 ---
 id:  notification-types
-title: "Tipos, categorías y periodicidad"
+title: "Types, categories and periodicity"
 sidebar_label: 1.
-Tipos de notificación
+Notification Types
 sidebar_position: 1
 ---

-Skills Workflow envía dos tipos diferentes de notificaciones:
+Skills Workflow sends out two different types of notifications:

-- E-mail notificaciones
+- E-mail notifications
-- In-system notificaciones
+- In-system notifications

-En función de sus categorías, las notificaciones pueden tener distintas periodicidades:
+Depending on their categories, notifications can have different periodicities:

-- Inmediato (cada 5 minutos)
+- Immediate (every 5 minutes)
-- Diario (una vez al día)
+- Daily (once a day)
-- Semanal (una vez a la semana)
+- Weekly (once a week)

-Independientemente de que sean notificaciones inmediatas, diarias o semanales, todas las notificaciones se reciben en el sistema y se pueden enviar por correo electrónico si el indicador "Recibir notificaciones por correo electrónico" está habilitado en el formulario de usuario.
+Regardless of being immediate, daily or weekly notifications, all notifications are received in the system and can be sent via e-mail if the "Receive E-mail Notifications" flag is enabled on the user form.

-## Notificaciones inmediatas
+## Immediate Notifications

-Las notificaciones inmediatas se reciben en el sistema en un lapso de tiempo de hasta 5 minutos.
-Se trata principalmente de publicaciones generadas en un documento específico y pertenecen a las siguientes categorías:
+The immediate notifications are received in the system over a span of time of up to 5 minutes.
+These are mostly about posts generated on a specific document and are of the following categories:

-- Cambios en las etapas del flujo de JOB;
+- Changes to workflow stages;
-- Cambios en los equipos de documentos;
+- Changes to document teams;
-- Cambios en las fechas de los documentos;
+- Changes to document dates;
-- Comentarios agregados al documento de los feed;
+- Comments added to document feed;
-- Etiquetado de notificaciones en el documento de los feed;
+- Tagging notifications on the document feed;
-- Dejar aprobaciones/desaprobaciones;
+- Leave approvals/disapprovals;
-- Timesheet desaprobaciones;
+- Timesheet disapprovals;
 - Password resetting;

 <figure>